JvanKatwijk/qt-dab/README.md

 What is new in Qt-DAB-7.3
 ======================================================================

- - In Qt-DAB-7.3 the visible change is the coupling of the technical window to the main window.
-Rather than a separate window, the technical window is now attached to the main window.
-Obviously, the control of the visibility remains the same.
+ - In Qt-DAB-7.3 the "technical window" is incorporated in the main window, with the option to "hide" it.
+Similarly, the spectrum scope has a "carriers" window that is part of the window with as option to make it (in)visible.

  - In Qt-DAB-7.2  qwt  is  not used anymore for the "scopes".
 The "compass" on the display for showing transmitters  was a widget in Qwt and is not (yet) reimplemented in Qt-DAB and not visible.
 The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set  (1) background color, (2) grid color and (3) color of the curve;